NoSpawnn/flatpak-sync/README.md

 # flatpak-sync

-Easily your flatpaks between your linux PCs!
+Easily your flatpaks between your linux PCs! (currently only as a one-shot command)

 # Usage